Head, Policy Office: Jean Feldman

 The Policy Office in the Division of Institution and Award Support is responsible for developing, implementing and issuing proposal and award policy for the programs of the National Science Foundation and is available to assist you with questions involving policy related issues.
 Questions related to specific awards should be directed to the Division of Grants and Agreements.

-Issuance of the Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1)
+Proposal & Award Policies & Procedures Guide (PAPPG)

-We are pleased to announce that a revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1) has been issued.
+- "For comment" draft of the Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 24-1)

-- NSF is partnering with the National Institutes of Health (NIH) to use SciENcv: Science Experts Network Curriculum Vitae as an NSF-approved format for preparation of both documents.
+- NSF has partnered with the National Institutes of Health (NIH) to use SciENcv: Science Experts Network Curriculum Vitae as an NSF-approved format for preparation of both documents.

 - Dear Colleague Letter: Research Protection